 \section{Abstract}

-We first present an intersection theory of partial differential varieties with quasi-generic differential hypersurfaces.
-Then, based on the generic differential intersection theory, we define the partial differential Chow form for an irreducible partial differential variety $V$ of Kolchin polynomial $\omega_V(t)=(d+1){t+m\choose m}-{t+m-s\choose m}$.
-And we establish for the partial differential Chow form most of the basic properties of the ordinary differential Chow form.
-Furthermore, we prove the existence of a type of partial differential Chow varieties.
+We first present an intersection theory of irreducible partial differential varieties with quasi-generic differential hypersurfaces.
+Then, we define partial differential Chow forms for irreducible partial differential varieties whose Kolchin polynomials are of the form $\omega(t)=(d+1){t+m\choose m}-{t+m-s\choose m}$.
+And we establish for partial differential Chow forms most of the basic properties of their ordinary differential counterparts.
+Furthermore, we prove that a certain type of partial differential Chow varieties exist.